What is a biopsy?

 This method lets the healthcare provider look at an abnormal area of skin to a certain depth.
 But it doesn't cut into the skin or remove a skin sample.
 RCM is used widely in Europe.
 It's now available in some centers in the U.S.

 Common biopsy sites

 After a biopsy, the tissue sample is sent to the pathology lab.
-There is its examined and analyzed.
+There it's examined and analyzed.
 The time needed to get results back varies depending on the type of tissue and the tests being done.